syncfusion-content/blazor-docs/blazor/mention/customization.md

 You can show the mention character as the prefix of the selected item in the Mention component by using the `ShowMentionChar` property.
 By default, the `ShowMentionChar` property is set to `false`, which means that the mention character will not be displayed as part of the selected mention item.

+You can set the `ShowMentionChar` property to `true` to display the mention character as the prefix of the selected mention item.
+This can be useful in cases where you want to clearly differentiate between the selected mention item and the rest of the text in the Mention component.

 {% highlight razor %}

 {% include_relative code-snippet/show-mention-char.razor %}